alexlobera/leanjs_OLD_NX/src/pages/blog/learn-react-the-fast-way.md

 2. Methodology

-I’m sure you’re highly motivated ;-) so with that said, let’s lay out what we at ReactJS Academy believe is the fastest path to success in learning and mastering the ecosystem.
+I’m sure you’re highly motivated ;-) so with that said, let’s lay out what we at React GraphQL Academy believe is the fastest path to success in learning and mastering the ecosystem.

 ### Learn iteratively, one step at a time! <a name="learn-iteratively"></a>